CJY0208/react-activation/README.md

 1. `KeepAlive />` needs to pass children to `<AliveScope />` , so the rendering of the real content will be **slower than the normal situation**

-    Will have a certain impact on the function of strictly relying on the lifecycle order, such as the value of `ref` in `componentDidMount`, as follows
+    Will have a certain impact on the function of strictly relying on the lifecycle order, such as getting the value of `ref` in `componentDidMount`, as follows

     ```javascript
     class Test extends Component {